I2S9/task-placement-in-multi-processor-system/README.md

 1. A function to optimize and a coding principle of the population element (eligible solution of the problem)
 2. A mechanism for generating the initial population
 3. Operators allowing the population to cross and diversify :
-   - Selection to define individuals who survive
+   - `Selection` to define individuals who survive
-   - Crossing recomposes the genes of two individuals previously selected
+   - `Crossing` recomposes the genes of two individuals previously selected
-   - Mutation allows a better exploration of the space of solutions
+   - `Mutation` allows a better exploration of the space of solutions

-#
+# Path to find a solution

 # References

 [Comprendre les algorithmes génétiques](https://igm.univ-mlv.fr/~dr/XPOSE2013/tleroux_genetic_algorithm/fonctionnement.html)